CelestialMagic/simproject/README.txt

 M - cycle left
 PERIOD - cycle right

+=AI Note=
+-Animals will begin Idle, move to a random spot in pen, and then wait for the player to approach the pen.
+-Animals will wander again after the player leaves the pen radius.
+-After some time, newly spawned animals may not move due to what is believed to be a memory-issue.
+This is not gamebreaking, but it is worth noting.

 =Bugs=
 -The visitor occasionally jitters if it hits a corner of a pen.
 We believe this was fixed, but it may occur.
 -The visitor also may appear to "float" due to jagged parts of the NavMesh pushing it off the ground.
 -Visitors colliding with large buildings may shake violently afterwards.
 -Animals may randomly have issues with pathfinding to players in a specific orientation.

 =Unity Asset Store Assets=